Get Support

 What if I have questions or need medical help between appointments?

 If you are having a medical emergency during the withdrawal phase, it's essential that you are willing to call 911 or visit your local emergency room for immediate attention.
 We strongly recommend you have a responsible adult with you at all times during withdrawal phase to assist you as needed.
-If you are having milder symptoms or have questions, please reach out to the Ideal Option Nurse Care Team at 1-877-522-1275.
-Our registered nurses are available 24 hours a day, 7 days a week to assist you over the phone.

-Does Ideal Option offer behavioral health services?
+Does Ideal Option offer behavioral health counseling?